WOODS

 OAK

-Red oak or simply “oak” was the pioneer wood in Amish furniture building.
-Oak offers an immediately recognizable grain and more color consistency than other wood options.
-Its grain is deep and varied creating natural wave-like designs in every unique piece.
-The opening price for most of our furniture is in oak wood.
+Red oak or simply “oak” is the pioneer wood in Amish furniture building.
+Oak offers immediately recognizable grain as well as great color consistency.
+Its grain is deep and varied creating wave-like designs.
+Oak is also one of the harder hardwoods.
+Because red oak trees are common, red oak establishes the opening price point for the hardwoods we offer.

 WHITE OAK